DIYs for the Home

 Attaching the chicken wire to the garden fence

 He attached chicken wire with a staple gun and 9/16 inch staples.
-Also, lineman’s pliers was handy in case he needed to remove any staples, as well as wire cutters for the cutting the chicken wire to size.
+Also, lineman’s pliers were handy in case he needed to remove any staples, as well as wire cutters for cutting the chicken wire to size.

 Putting on the door handle